Xenapto/resque-rate_limited/README.md

 end
 ````

-### Multiple classes of pausable job using a new api
+### Multiple classes of pausable job using a new API
-If you have more than one class of job you want to queue to the api, then you need to add another Queue class.
+If you have more than one class of job you want to queue to the API, then you need to add another Queue class.
 This isn't hard

 ```ruby
 class MyApiQueue < Resque::Plugins::RateLimited::BaseApiQueue